There are numerous payment gateways out there available for e-commerce projects. What are the criteria to choose the best payment gateway?

 - International agreements

-In many ways, social aspect defines what payment systems should have and maintain in order to be a legitimate institution.
+In many ways, the social aspect defines what payment systems should have and maintain in order to be a legitimate institution.
 These are not rules set in stone — these are more of abstract matters that build user’s trust.

 - Anonymity — protection of user’s information about purchases and preferences from third parties;